 Even with the advent of social media, more people than ever before are using email on a daily basis.
-This is good news for you!
-You have direct access to consumers worldwide at virtually no cost to you.
+This is good news!
+It means having direct access to consumers worldwide at virtually no cost.

-Just think about the power you now have.
-You can be located in New York and you can contact consumers in California, Alberta, Scotland or anywhere else and build a strong personal relationship with them.
-And you can do this with no more effort than connecting with a consumer located in Manhattan.
+Just think about the power here.
+Someone can be located in New York and can contact consumers in California, Alberta, Scotland or anywhere else and build a strong personal relationship with them.
+And this can be done with no more effort than connecting with a consumer located in Manhattan.

 2. Relationships Drive Decisions

 And relationships are critical in marketing.
 Relationships drive decisions.
 Really, it’s all about trust.
-Think about who you trust more, a friend or some stranger you just met.
+I think we would all trust a friend more than someone we just met.

 When someone clicks on a Google or Facebook ad, there is no relationship there.
-They are cold-clicking and you are like the stranger they just met on the street.
-They know nothing about you.
+They are cold-clicking and we are like the stranger they just met on the street.

 Email is different.
-When you connect via Email, you have the time to develop a relationship.
-The consumer gets to know you and sees you as a real person, rather than a faceless business.
-You can build a rapport with them and they begin to trust you.
+When connecting via Email, there is time to develop a relationship.
+The consumer gets to know the person behind the emails, rather than it seeming like a faceless business.
+Rapport and trust is built this way.

-When you email people, you are communicating with them directly through their inbox.
-This allows people to warm up to you and this makes them more likely to take action and buy.
+When emailing people, it is direct communication through their inbox.
+This allows people to warm up and makes them more likely to take action and buy.
 They become warm traffic, rather than a cold click.

 3. Control Leads to Marketing Power

-This is particularly powerful when you are launching your own product.
-You can literally launch the product, send out a promotional email, and make money on the very first day.
-All you need is a solid email list.
+This is particularly powerful when launching a product.
+Someone can literally launch the product, send out a promotional email, and make money on the very first day.
+All that’s needed is a solid email list.

 4. An Asset with True Value

-You can do this by promoting your own offers, or by promoting other people’s offers as an affiliate.
-That’s right – you don’t even need your own product!
+The marketing power is harnessed by promoting original offers, or by promoting other people’s offers as an affiliate.
+That’s right – an original product isn’t even needed!

-This allows you to control your access to your customers.
-Plus, if you decide to sell your online business, the list is a business asset that is worth a lot of money.
-You are giving the new owner immediate access to a pool of warm customers.
+This allows for control of how to access customers.
+Plus, if the online business is ever sold in the future, the list is a business asset that is worth a lot of money.
+The new owner gets immediate access to a pool of warm customers.

 5. Safety, Reliability, and True Ownership

-The kind that lets you sleep at night—because no one can take this email list away from you.
+The kind that lets us sleep at night—because no one can take this email list away.

-Now that you know how amazing email is as a marketing tool, let’s dive into how to create your own email list!
+Now that we’ve discussed how amazing email is as a marketing tool, let’s dive into how to create our own email list!

 How to Build an Email List

 The first step to building an online business with email is to actually build an email list.
-That means sending traffic to your opt-in page.
+That means sending traffic to the opt-in page.

-Option 1 will work over time, provided you have the time and energy to invest.
-Option 2 will work quickly, if you have the money to invest.
+Option 1 will work over time, though only with sufficient time and energy invested.
+Option 2 will work quickly though.

 Let’s take a look at each option…

-Yes, you CAN generate free traffic.
-But to do this, you have to put in time (1-2 hours per day) and energy.
+Yes, free traffic CAN be generated.
+But to do this, it requires time (1-2 hours per day) and energy.

-You really have to have a lot of perseverance to build a list through free traffic.
+It takes a lot of perseverance to build a list through free traffic.
 But it can be done!
-Here are some ways you can accomplish this…
+Here are some ways to accomplish this…

 Search engines are constantly searching for new content to give to their users.
-If you can get your content to appear on the first page of a Google or Bing/Yahoo search result, you can get a lot of FREE traffic.
+If content appears on the first page of a Google or Bing/Yahoo search result, this means a lot of FREE traffic.

-You’ll need a blog for this.
+This is where having a blog comes in handy.
 Blogs are easy, and in a lot of cases free to set up.
-Post content daily, using keywords and relevant information to make your blog appear high in search results.
+Post content daily, using keywords and relevant information to make the blog appear high in search results.

-Include an opt-in box on the right-hand side of your blog.
-The more traffic your blog gets, the more people will opt-in for your free gift.
+Include an opt-in box on the right-hand side of the blog.
+The more traffic the blog gets, the more people will opt-in for the free gift.
 It’s that simple.

 Participate in Communities